Timotheeee/btd6_mods/inverted_textures/README.md

-inverts the textures of 3d models (joke mod)
+inverts the textures of 3d models